+The port of Pont-Aven used to be a source of prosperity for the region and one of the most important harbors of Cornouaille.
 Nowadays the place is the starting point for hikes or boat excursions with the Vedettes Aven Bélon.
-You can reach the harbour of Kerdruc which still shows some nice thatched houses and then continue to the harbour of Port Manec’h where the Aven and the Bélon both reach the Atlantic ocean.
+You can reach the harbor of Kerdruc and then continue to the harbor of Port Manec’h.

 Pont-Aven is known for its paintings, for Gauguin but also for its famous “galettes”.
 This toothsome butter cookie, so simple and authentic became one of the most iconic specialities of Brittany!
 While visiting Pont-Aven, do not forget to have a sweet break…